Working with your doctor when you have metastatic breast cancer: Interview with a Mayo Clinic expert.

 Hearing your doctor tell you that you've got metastatic breast cancer can be shocking.
-Once you've had a chance to gather your thoughts, make time to have a conversation with your health care provider and your loved ones about next steps.
+Once you've had a chance to gather your thoughts, make time to have a conversation with your doctor and your loved ones about next steps.

 Here, Mayo Clinic oncologist Timothy J. Moynihan, M.D., shares his advice on what issues to discuss with your health care provider and loved ones.